webcomponents/react-integration/README.md

 ### `ref`

 If you need access the the underlying DOM element, you can use the standard [`ref` API](https://facebook.github.io/react/docs/more-about-refs.html).
-Be aware though that since you're dealing with a React Component, you'll need to use [`ReactDOM.findDOMNode`](https://facebook.github.io/react/docs/top-level-api.html#reactdom.finddomnode):
+Beware that since you're dealing with a React Component, you'll need to use [`ReactDOM.findDOMNode`](https://facebook.github.io/react/docs/top-level-api.html#reactdom.finddomnode):

 ```js
 import ReactDOM from 'react-dom';